Russian Opposition Coordination Council: October 2012

 On 24 October, the first statement of part of the CS members "Against Repression and Torture" was published.

 On 26 October, on behalf of part of the CS members (21 people), an appeal was published to hold a "From Lubyanka to Lefortovo.
 We are against repression and torture" action in Moscow on 27 October, starting at 3 pm.
 At this time, a chain of solitary pickets with placards dedicated to protesting against political repression in Russia will line up from the FSB building on Lubyanka Square to the headquarters of the Investigative Committee on Technical Lane.

 On 27 October, the first meeting of the Coordination Council of the Opposition was held in Moscow from 12:00 for two and a half hours under the chairmanship of Alexei Navalny.
-The meeting was attended by 35 out of 45 elected Council members + two via the Internet.
+The meeting was attended by 35 out of 45 elected Council members plus two via the Internet.
 The Coordination Council, already on its own behalf, and not on behalf of individual members, adopted a statement "Against Political Repression".
 CS members chose the "Democracy-2" online platform to inform Council members and conduct votes on various issues, and also appointed CS member Alexander Vinokurov and coordinator of the Committee of Civic Initiatives Dmitry Nekrasov as organizers of the next Council meeting.
 CS members supported the holding of a rally on 30 October in support of political prisoners, and also expressed their intention to participate in a "peaceful walk" against repression and torture on 27 October.
 This action began on Lubyanka almost immediately after the CS meeting.